jhucsf/fall2025/assign/assign02.md

 We *strongly* recommend that you have a comment in each function explaining how it uses callee-saved registers and stack memory, since these are the equivalent of local variables in assembly code.
-For example, here is a comment taken from the implementation of the `imgproc_fade` function in the reference solution:
+For example, here is a comment taken from the implementation of the `imgproc_XXX` function in the reference solution:

 <a name='register-memory-comment'>